Skip to content

 Per-pane agents

-workmux automatically recognizes built-in agent commands (claude, gemini, codex, opencode) in pane commands.
+workmux automatically recognizes built-in agent commands (claude, gemini, codex, opencode, kiro-cli, vibe, pi) in pane commands.
 This means prompt injection works without the <agent> placeholder or a matching agent config:

 yaml